AS SEEN ON

 Best for

-Unique or hard-to-value properties where the seller accepts risk.
+Unique or hard-to-value properties where the seller is comfortable with risk.

-Before choosing how to sell your house in New Jersey, homeowners should understand a few local factors:
+Before choosing how to sell your house, keep in mind:

-Attorney review period: Most NJ residential contracts include a 3-day attorney review
+• Most contracts include a three-day attorney review period

-Closing costs: Sellers often pay transfer taxes and attorney fees
+• Closing costs may include transfer taxes and legal fees

 Understanding these factors helps avoid delays and surprises.